luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 ) <fig:views_elite>

 The results indicate a positive relationship of the relative amount of anti-elitism contained in a video and the number of likes it accumulates for the channels AfD BT, AfD TV, CDU, Left, and SPD.
-@ap:reg_on_likes shows the same figures run against the dependent variable of like count.
+@ap:reg_on_likes shows the same figures computed against the dependent variable of like count.

 #figure(